tomvita/MyNXCheats/Miraculous  Rise of the Sphinx/readme.md

 Now go back to Breeze to see the results.
 ![2022102720561800-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198290479-9e63057c-658f-43c8-9d8c-043cc786c0c6.jpg)
 This screen shows that 18 addresses of code that access the memory address has been captured.
 Next press - to detach.
+### finding game code to hook a cheat - check that the code only access the target
 ![2022102720581000-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198290892-3d175d31-39e1-43d7-85d9-d2fc1c56cb91.jpg)
 Now you can see the code that is accessing the memory.
 Press x to go to the disassumbly of the code.
 ![2022102721000100-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/198291710-840b3329-a848-42d3-9ab8-42ece0133a82.jpg)